olikelly00/scaling-data-infra/README.md

 Thanks to using Prometheus and Grafana to get visibility of our data pipeline's performance, we can see that by applying horizontal and vertical scaling techniques to our project, we reduceds the lag to minimal levels.

-![a screenshot of Grafana dashboard showing little lag between producer output and consumer uptake](after_scaling_no_lag.png)
+![a screenshot of Grafana dashboard showing little lag between producer output and consumer uptake](after_scaling_no_lag.png) *After scaling: Grafana representation of low levels of lag in our data pipeline*

 ---